robertoszek/pleroma-bot/docs/gettingstarted/installation.md

       -a ARCHIVE, --archive ARCHIVE
                             path of the Twitter archive file (zip) to use for posting tweets.
+      -t THREADS, --threads THREADS
-      --verbose, -v
+                            number of threads to use when processing tweets --verbose, -v
       --version             show program's version number and exit
     ```